 1 Egg White or 3 Dashes Ms Better’s Bitters

 Add all ingredients to a cocktail shaker, add cubed ice and shake hard for 10 seconds.
 Strain into a tumbler glass over cubed ice.

 Dry shaking is an expert bartender trick.
 To dry shake is to shake the ingredients of a cocktail without ice.
 Typically you would then follow this immediately with a “wet shake” with ice.

 So why dry shake a cocktail?
 Well, the aim is to infuse air into the liquid as it creates a foamier more textured cocktail that has an amazing mouthfeel.
 Test out your sours with a dry shake and a wet shake and then another with just a wet shake and see the difference.

-Aquafaba mentioned above is actually the liquid that tinned chickpeas are cooked then packaged in.
+Aquafaba is actually the liquid that tinned chickpeas are cooked and then packaged in.
 This viscous water mimics the properties that egg whites bring to the table in terms of creating foam and texture.
 It’s the perfect natural and vegan alternative to egg whites.